Begin Your Journey Through Dear Daughter

 Carl Jung once wrote, “The privilege of a lifetime is to become who you truly are.”
 That line became my compass.
 Because healing is not about becoming someone new.
 It is about remembering who you are, returning to yourself, and reclaiming the parts that got lost along the way.
 We all carry roles and stories we have learned to wear, but beneath them lives something real and unwavering.
 This story is a path back to that place of authenticity.
 But knowing yourself is only the beginning.
 The real power is in who you choose to become.

 I have learned that personal transformation is rarely linear, and it does not follow a schedule.
 Sometimes it asks you to let go of outdated roles, identities, and expectations that no longer serve you.
 Other times, it asks you to hold on to your values, your boundaries, your voice, your soul.
 So if you find yourself here in a moment of truth, let this book remind you that what you have held in the dark still deserves light.
 That what you have lived through matters, even if no one else saw it.
 That returning to yourself is not only possible, it is your North Star.
-And above all, know this: you are not alone.
+And above all, know this.
+You are not alone.

 It is an honor and a privilege to share my story with you.